karlmacas29/vue-with-laravel12/README.md

     ],
 });

-# go to resources/js and add a component folder and create App.vue file
+# Go to resources/js and add a component folder and create App.vue file

-# go to app.js and configure like this for adding vue-router plugin:
+# Go to app.js and configure like this for adding vue-router plugin:

 import './bootstrap';